Illumina/NirvanaDocumentation/docs/file-formats/custom-annotations.md

 ## Using SAUtils

-Nirvana includes a tool called `SAUtils` that converts various data sources into Nirvana's native binary format.
+Illumina Annotator includes a tool called `SAUtils` that converts various data sources into Illumina Annotator's native binary format.
 The sub-commands `customvar` and `customgene` are used to specify a variant file or a gene file respectively.

 ### Convert Variant File